level09/enferno/README.rst

 Edit the settings.py and change the values to suit your needs, specifically you can change Flask security settings, security keys, Redis DB, Mysql settings, and Flask mail.

+If you are installing Enferno locally, you will also need to replace "redis" and "postgres" with "localhost" in connection strings.

 After that, you should create your admin user, run the following command:
 ::